KlefaffleWaffle/student-scheduler/phaseI/README.md

 *Austin Devine* <br>
 *Dominic London* <br>

-Methods - Describe methods you used to discover new insights, which explains the purpose of each
+# Methods - methods used to discover new insights

+## Exploratory Competitive Analysis

+## Hueristic Evaluation of Chico State's Scheduler

 Findings - For each method, describe: